on the blog

 Not All Silence Is a Red Flag

-Every franchisor is required to update and re-register their Franchise Disclosure Document (FDD) annually, typically following their fiscal year-end.
+Every franchisor is required to update and re-register its Franchise Disclosure Document (FDD) annually, typically following its fiscal year-end.

-During this compliance window, it’s normal for things to slow down or temporarily stop on the development side of the business.
+During this compliance window, it is normal for things to slow down or temporarily stop on the development side of the business.

 What’s Actually Going On During FDD Re-Registration